Perspective | Olympic leaders need to learn: Inaction isn’t neutral. It’s abdication.

-In a warped sense of fairness, the Court of Arbitration for Sport thought it was doing Russian figure skater Kamila Valieva a favor by letting her compete despite testing positive recently for a banned substance.
+In a warped sense of fairness, the Court of Arbitration for Sport thought it was doing Russian figure skater Kamila Valieva a favor by letting her compete despite testing positive in December for a banned substance.
 It ended up conceiving a scenario that would destroy the 15-year-old and sicken an international audience.

 To be an honest depiction of the defining themes, the Beijing Winter Olympics should have held the Closing Ceremonies in silence as the Chinese government gloated, and Russia feigned annoyance while hiding satisfaction that it is allowed to manipulate an unsatisfactory and confusing anti-doping system.

 That’s Olympic neutrality for you.
 It generates an inadvertent apathy easy to exploit.
-Conflate passivity and unity, and all the forced policies to manufacture evenness embolden nations accused of wrongdoing to live their best, unchallenged life.
+Conflate passivity and unity, and all the forced policies to manufacture evenness embolden countries accused of wrongdoing to live their best, unchallenged life.
 Nothing incubates bad behavior better than the unconscious good behavior of people invested in creating a facade of togetherness.

 Olympic governance is not apolitical.
 It is recklessly illogical.